Vrishabhsk/Vrishabhsk/README.md

 ### :guard: About me :

-- 👾 Autodidact Full Stack Developer.
+- 👾 Powerful Full Stack Developer.

 - 💪🏽 Websites and Application